If you've lived here for more than 15 minutes, you've probably heard the joke.

-So we will.
-New Times already blogs all about news, music and food in this town.
+Phoenix New Times already blogs all about news, music, and food in this town.
 It's time for some culture.
-Whether it's funky Grand Avenue or swank Scottsdale -- intellectual pursuits or after-dark diversions -- bargains on vintage or the place to see cutting-edge contemporary art -- creative pursuits in the suburbs or great architecture downtown, we'll have it for you here.
+Whether it's funky Grand Avenue or swank Scottsdale, intellectual pursuits or after-dark diversions, bargains on vintage or the place to see cutting-edge contemporary art, or creative pursuits in the suburbs or great architecture downtown, we'll have it for you here.

 With a healthy dose of gossip and a dash of snark.
 This is us, after all.

 Wondering about the name?
 Check out the artwork at the top of this post.
 It's by Valley native Allie Manch, created for last year's Best of Phoenix Wonderland Art Show.
 It's called "White Jackalope," a nod to the white rabbit, natch, embroidery on vintage fabric.

 Think about downtown.
 How about that wall on the west side of eye lounge gallery, where painted murals go up and down on a regular basis, as bands come through town?

 Or the smart repurposing of vintage buildings — we see it all the time now, particularly in cool central Phoenix restaurants like The Vig and The Parlor.